RobinKips/Data-Science-Portfolio/Deep Learning with Docker.md

-## Setup your own Deep Learning development environment using Docker
+## Create your own Deep Learning development environment using Docker

-set up your own DL environement based on docker containers
+Create up your own DL environement based on docker containers

 ## Index